open-rmf/rmf-cloud-tools/README.md

 to clients.

 ## Setting up clients
-For each client in the client folder
+For each client in the client folder we have a wireguard key and

 ## Scaling up